Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 If you look through the file you will notice these interfaces and functions

-* LocalAccessConfig - This usually holds passwords, tokens, etc. This data gets hidden in all logs (and encrypted in our platform solution)
+* LocalAccessConfig - This usually holds passwords, tokens, etc. This data gets hidden in all logs (and encrypted in our platform solution).

 * LocalConnectionConfig - Username, host, port, etc. Anything needed for connecting to the service.
-It also imports the AccessConfig
+It also imports the `AccessConfig`.

 * LocalIndexerConfig - Holds attributes that allow Indexer to connect to the service and what kind of documents to filter for.